Sucran/redis-k8s-mac-m1/README.md

 # redis-k8s-mac-m1
-redis-3.2.12 for redis-sentinel on k8s as StatefulSet
+redis-3.2.12 for redis-cluster on k8s as StatefulSet

 k8s version: 1.25